kingparra/hpfp/08_-_recursion/overkill.rst

 Points that come back to the same value after a finite number of iterations of the function are called periodic points.
 A fixed point is a periodic point with period equal to one.

+4e **"Haskell has native recursion based on the same principle as the Y-combinator."**

+* What is "native recursion"?
+* Is there such a thing as "non-native recursion" or "foreign recursion"?
+* What is "the same principle as the Y-combinator"?
+* What principle does the Y-combinator operate on?

 .. topic:: Asking about it on IRC